Listed on this page are our direct Bender

 Jacob Linenfelser 38 years old."

 1.1.3.3.1.14.1.1.
 Emilie Breitner, nee Heinzmann, 7-15-1829--4-3-1873, the first of six children of Johannes Martin Heinzmann and Maria Anna Hoffmann born in Üstringen and died in Riga, Lenawee Co., MI.
-On 2-4-1855 in Monroe, Monroe Co., MI at St. Michael's Catholic Church., Emilie Heinzmann married Peter Breitner, 1830--10-1-1887, who was born in Östringen and the son of Joseph Breitner and Maria Pfeiffer.
+On 2-4-1855 in Monroe, Monroe Co., MI at St. Michael's Catholic Church, Emilie Heinzmann married Peter Breitner, 1830--10-1-1887, who was born in Östringen and died in Lenawee Co,MI.
+He was the son of Josef Breitner and Maria Eva Pfeiffer.
 Peter enlisted in the American Civil War on 8-15-1862 in Riga, Michigan.
 At the time of his enlistment, he was 33 years old and served with the Michigan Volunteers until his honorable discharge on 10-6-1864 from injuries.
 He died on 1-10-1887 from ingesting Paris Green.
 He served with Co.
 C-18th Infantry Regiment.
-Peter was born, est. 3-18-1827 (30) in Baden, Germany and emigrated to the US on 2-10-1854, arriving at New York harbor on the ship Mercury from La Harve, France.
+Peter was born, est. 3-18-1827 (30) in Baden, Germany and emigrated to the US on 2-10-1854, arriving at New York harbor on the ship Mercury from La Havre, France.
 Peter married Louisa Kornmeier-Merx on 4-1-1875 in Riga, MI.
 He has gray eyes and brown hair."

 Peter's medical report: Suffered shot wound through the right arm and side fracturing the third rib and injury to the arm muscle to the extent as to make the arm useless.
 (In his pension records it also mentions his deafness caused by his Civil War action).
-Emilie Breitner, nee Heinzmann is my Bender / Blaies generation's 5th cousin, 4 generations removed.1.4.3.3.6.5.2.7.
+Emilie Breitner, nee Heinzmann is my Bender / Fries / Blaies generation's 5th cousin, 4 generations removed.1.4.3.3.6.5.2.7.
 Valentin Bender, 2-10-1827--8-5-1886, the seventh of eight children of Maria Caecilia Bös and Matthäus Bender born in Rettigheim and died in Walldorf, Germany.
 As seen in the Familienbuch "Der Vater nimmt laut Grundbuch 1817 300 Gulden Geld auf.
 Sohn Valentin stirbt in Walldorf als "amerikanischer Invalid" u.
 Witwer, vielleicht war er Teilnehmer am Amerikanischen Bürgerkrieg 1864." and roughly translated as "The father takes according to land register 1817 300 guldens cash up.
 Son Valentin dies in Walldorf as "American Invalid" and a widower, perhaps he was wounded in the American civil war 1864.
-Valentin Bender is my Bender / Blaies generation's 6th cousin, 3 generations removed.
+Valentin Bender is my Bender / Fries / Blaies generation's 6th cousin, 3 generations removed.

 1.1.2.2.5.3.2.3.6.
-Wendelin Bender, 12-20-1834--3-22-1902, was the sixth child of Georg Franz Bender, 1801--1838, and Maria Elizabeth Bender, nee Herrmann, 1805--1870.
-Wendell emigrated to America c.1854.
+Wendelin Bender, 12-20-1834--3-22-1902, was the sixth child of Georg Franz Bender, 1801--1838, and Maria Elisabeth Bender, nee Herrmann, 1805--1870.
+Wendelin emigrated to America c.1854.
 Wendelin married Elizabeth Wolff, 1838--3-28-1907, on 1-8-1867, in St. Louis County, Missouri.
-Elizabeth was born in Reibach, Germany.
-Wendell was 5'9", brown hair, blue eyes, with a light complexion.
-He was living in St. Louis in 1861, and listed his occupation as a farmer on the enlistment papers for the Union Army.
+Elizabeth was born in Raibach, Germany.
+Wendelin was 5'9", brown hair, blue eyes, with a light complexion.
+He was living in St. Louis in 1861, and listed his occupation as a farmer on the enlistment papers for the Union Army.On October 16, 1861, Wendelin enlisted in the Union Army in Battery "C", 2nd Regt', Missouri Light Artillery.
+He was 27 at the time.
+Company 'C" was stationed at Cape Girardeau, Mo.
+On 8-24-1863, Wendelin was discharged as a Corporal.

 1.1.2.2.5.3.2.3.5.
 Theresia Blaies, nee Bender,